 TM: Where her one bare breast would have been, they had removed that and put in a slogan “Fund the fight.
 Find a cure.”
 It was a brilliant design.

 JS: But not all social awareness stamps are wildly successful.

-TM: I think one of the biggest examples of a stamp gone wrong is many years ago, before I joined the group, there was a stamp “stamp out alcoholism.”
-But unfortunately it was one of the biggest failures we ever had because when the message was sent to another person, that person recieved it and got the impression that the sender was saying “you’re an alcoholic.
+TM: I think one of the biggest examples of a stamp gone wrong is many years ago before I joined the group, there was a stamp “stamp out alcoholism.”
+But unfortunately, it was one of the biggest failures we ever had because when the message was sent to another person, that person received it and got the impression that the sender was saying “you’re an alcoholic.
 You need help.”
 And they found that offensive.
 So that stamp did not work.

 JS: As technology pulls us deeper into electronic correspondence and away from snail mail

 RM: A term the USPS hates, by the way